Helen O'Connell: Personal life and death

-O'Connell was married to wealthy playboy Clifford Smith, Jr., from 1941 to 1951 and novelist Tom T. Chamales from 1957 to 1960 and had four daughters.
-Her last marriage was in 1991, to arranger-conductor-composer Frank De Vol. It ended with her death on September 9, 1993, in San Diego, California, following a battle with cancer.
+O'Connell was married to wealthy playboy Clifford Smith, Jr., from 1941 to 1951, and novelist Tom T. Chamales from 1957 to 1960, and had four daughters.

+On August 8, 1965, the Los Angeles Police Department found O'Connell unconscious in her car.
+United Press International reported: "Police said they found 12 capsule sleeping pills in the car."
+She was transported to Hollywood Receiving Hospital, where her stomach was pumped.

+Her third and final marriage was in 1991, to arranger-conductor-composer Frank De Vol.

+She died of cancer on September 9, 1993, in San Diego, California.
 Her funeral was held at St. Paul's Catholic Church in Westwood, California, where she was a member.